Architectural details—the minute, carefully designed aspects of a building—give it its unique character and identity.

 The process of detailing in architectural design

-The process of architectural detailing starts with the inception of an idea and progresses to a detailed blueprint.
 After establishing the basic design and layout of the structure, architects turn their focus to the smaller, precise details.
 This phase of design is iterative, often requiring numerous revisions to balance aesthetics, functionality, and structural requirements.

 The advent of technology has dramatically transformed the process of architectural detailing.
 Tools like CAD (Computer-Aided Design), BIM (Building Information Modeling), and 3D modeling allow architects to visualize and tweak details in real-time, facilitating more precise and efficient planning.